Need Our Expert Help? Call us +44 (0) 203 178 2048

 How to Apply for British Citizenship by Naturalisation

-The application process when applying for British Citizenship via naturalisation is now fully digital, which has greatly simplified the process.
+The application process for British Citizenship via naturalisation is now fully digital, greatly simplifying the process.
 It also means you don’t need to send physical documents with your application.

 The process is as follows:

 • Complete the application form: Fill out the naturalisation application form (Form AN) via the Home Office website.
-You will need to complete personal details, employment information, details about any dependants as well as providing 2 references (one personal and one professional)
+You will need to complete personal details, employment information, and details about any dependants.
+You must provide 2 references as well (one personal and one professional)

 • Schedule a biometric appointment: You’ll also need to select a date to provide your biometric information at a UK Visa and Citizenship Application Services (UKVCAS) centre